MIGRATION ON THE UP! 🙏

 A POPULAR CHOICE OF DESTINATION

-Cyprus has recently experienced a mass increase in both illegal and legal migration with a steady increase in numbers since 2017.
-The island has become a popular choice of destination.
+Cyprus has recently experienced a mass increase in both illegal and legal migration according to authorities who have recorded a steady increase in numbers since 2017.
 All migrants are attracted to the island because of its European status, large unpopulated coastline, and its position in between three continents.
-The island is aptly within easy reach of Europe, Africa and the Middle East, meaning less distance for small boats to travel from all of these locations.
-The island’s status as a member of the European Union also attracts people seeking refuge from war, persecution, and economic hardship.
-Those fleeing conflict often cite that Europe offers stability, protection and a better economic life.
+Aptly within easy reach of Europe, Africa and the Middle East, small boats have less distance to travel The island’s status as a member of the European Union also attracts people seeking refuge from war, persecution, and economic hardship.
+Those fleeing, for any of these reasons, often cite that the European Union offers stability, protection and a better economic life.

 ASYLUM APPLICATIONS

-An asylum seeker is often forced to leave their home country because of violence, persecution, and instability and they often arrive on the island with nothing but the clothes on their backs.
-Some of these people immediately seek safety, security, and more often than not, a new beginning on the island,.
-Others simply see Cyprus as a way of gaining a foothold into Europe.
+An asylum seeker is often forced to leave their home country because of violence, persecution, and instability.
+They often arrive on the island with nothing but the clothes on their backs.
+Some of these people immediately seek safety, security, and more often than not, a new beginning on the island.
+Others, however, simply see Cyprus as a way of gaining a foothold into Europe.
 Many arrive from war-torn countries, whilst others come from countries in Africa and Asia, where poverty, political repression, and lack of opportunities compell them to seek refuge elsewhere.
 Cyprus also receives asylum applications from a number of several non-European Balkan countries.Â

 EUROPEAN STATUS